Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Dynamics of Interacting Phantom Energy

-For $P_{2}=\left(\frac{\sqrt{6} \lambda\pm\sqrt{6\lambda^2-\left(\frac{3(2m+1)}{m+2}\right)^2}} {\frac{(2m+1)^2}{m+2}}, 0\right)$, the corresponding eigenvalues are
+For $P_{2}=\left(\frac{-\sqrt{6}\lambda-\sqrt{6(\lambda^2+6)}}{2(2m+1)}, 0\right)$, the corresponding eigenvalues are

-This point corresponds to unstable past attractor without accelerated expansion for $m>0$.
-By taking negative values of parameter $m$, this point becomes stable future attractor or a saddle point depending on values of $\alpha$.
-It is noted that the stable point undergoes accelerated expansion as $q<0$.
+This point shows a stable attractor with decelerated expansion for $m>0$.
+This point becomes unstable past attractor for negative values of $m$.
+We find that $\alpha<0$ gives accelerated expansion while the universe undergoes decelerated expansion for $\alpha=1.1$ as $q>0$.

-For $P_{3}=\left(\frac{\sqrt{3(2m+7)+\alpha(2m^2-m-19) +\sqrt{[3(2m+7)+\alpha(2m^2-m-19)]^2-\alpha(\alpha-1)(m+2)(2m+1)}}} {2(\alpha-1)(2m+1)}, 0\right)$, we have
+For $P_{3}=\left(\frac{\sqrt{3(m+2)(2-\alpha) +\sqrt{[3(m+2)(2-\alpha)]^2+36\alpha(1-\alpha)(m+2)}}} {2(1-\alpha)(2m+1)}, 0\right)$, we have